Biking in St. Lawrence County

 The Ogdensburg, NY International Bridge currently does not allow for bicycle riders to cross on their bikes at this time.

-Check out the following rides, rated by The Canton Bicycle Club for difficulty:
+Check out the following rides, rated for difficulty:

 St. Lawrence Seaway Ride (52 miles, rated 1).
 This rides starts from Canton and proceeds through Madrid to Waddington then follows the Seaway Trail (State Highway 37) to Massena.
 Only two of the St. Lawrence Seaway’s seven canals are located on the U.S. side of the River, and this ride takes you to the Dwight D. Eisenhower Lock.
 You will be able to view the lock from the Observation Deck, and then ride underneath it on your way to the St. Lawrence-FDR Power Project and Robert Moses Power Dam, which transformed the River’s International Rapids to Lake St. Lawrence, a power pool almost as large as the District of Columbia.
 The Admission to the Lock and the Hawkins Point Visitor Center is free.
 The return route is on the same road just with a different view, and extra chances to view oceangoing ships.

 Pleasant Valley Ride (16 miles, rated 2).
 Lightly rolling terrain and sparsely traveled back roads have made this ride popular with the locals and visitors alike.
 Mom’s School House café is located on County Route 35 in West Potsdam if you deviate just a short distance from the mapped route.
 Mom’s filled with 50’s style furniture and artifacts and a great place to get an old fashioned ice cream float, sundae or cheeseburger.